jupyter-book/mystmd/README.md

 `myst-cli` uses [npm](https://www.npmjs.com/) as a package manager.
 It includes the following packages/apps:

-**Packages:**

-- `citation-js-utils` utility functions to deal with citations
-- `jats-to-myst` convert JATS xml to MyST AST
+**Core Packages:**

+- `myst-cli` this will provide CLI functionality for `myst build mystdoc.md`
 - `jtex` a templating library ([see docs](https://myst-tools.org/docs/jtex))
-- `mystjs` a MyST parser, with extensibility
-- `myst-cli` this will provide CLI functionality for `myst build mystdoc.md`
-- `myst-cli-utils` some shared utils between jtex, and myst-cli
-- `myst-common` Some common utilities for working with ASTs
+- `myst-frontmater` definitions and validation for scientific authorship/affiliation frontmatter ([see docs](https://myst-tools.org/docs/mystjs/frontmatter))
 - `myst-config` Validation and reading of configuration files
-- `myst-frontmater` definitions and validation for scientific authorship/affiliation frontmatter ([see docs](https://myst-tools.org/docs/mystjs/frontmatter))
-- `myst-spec-ext` Extensions to `myst-spec` used throughout this repository, before pushing upstream
 - `myst-templates` types and validation for templates (LaTeX, web and word)

+**Markdown Parsing**

+- `markdown-it-myst` markdown-it plugin to handle tokenizing roles and directives.
+- `myst-directives` core directives for MyST
+- `myst-roles` core roles for MyST
+- `myst-parser` converts markdown-it token stream to mdast

+**Readers**

+- `tex-to-myst` convert LaTeX to MyST AST
+- `jats-to-myst` convert JATS xml to MyST AST

+**Transformers**

+- `myst-transforms` a number of transformations for use with myst AST to transform, e.g. links, citations, cross-references, admonitions

+**Export Tools**

 - `myst-to-docx` convert MyST documents to word docs!
 - `myst-to-jats` convert MyST to JATS, for use in scientific archives
 - `myst-to-tex` convert MyST to LaTeX, to be used in combination with jtex to create stand alone LaTeX documents
-- `myst-transforms` a number of transformations for use with myst AST to transform, e.g. links, citations, cross-references, admonitions
-- `simple-validators` validation utilities, that print all sorts of nice warnings
-- `tex-to-myst` convert LaTeX to MyST AST
+- `myst-to-html` convert MyST to HTML

 **Extensions:**

 - `myst-ext-card`: Card directives
 - `myst-ext-grid`: Grid directives
 - `myst-ext-tabs`: Tab directives
+- `myst-ext-reactive`: Reactive directives

+**Utilities**

+- `myst-common` Some common utilities for working with ASTs
+- `myst-spec-ext` Extensions to `myst-spec` used throughout this repository, before pushing upstream
+- `citation-js-utils` utility functions to deal with citations
+- `myst-cli-utils` some shared utils between jtex, and myst-cli
+- `simple-validators` validation utilities, that print all sorts of nice warnings

 Each package is 100% [TypeScript](https://www.typescriptlang.org/).